Fear of Spiders

 If you’re determined to overcome your Fear of Spiders then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self-directed programme.

 The Tranceformental programme is a highly successful & pragmatic psychotherapy course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

 Alternative Therapy Options for the Fear of Spiders

-Although our preferred form of mental health counselling for the Fear of Spiders is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for the Fear of Spiders is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.